 SEO PROJECT MANAGEMENT: THE JUICE IS WORTH THE SQUEEZE

 Collectively, we know there is no catch-all to success for SEO.
 Much of what we do as an SEO company is behind the scenes, technical, mundane, tedious, so on and so forth.
-It is up to your project manager or client relations specialist to understand complex topics and have the ability to break these tasks down into something bite size and understandable for a client.
-It is equally important to for a project manager to have the ability to clearly articulate desires and expectations of a successful outcome.
+It is up to your project manager or client relations specialist to understand complex topics and have the ability to break these tasks down into something bite-size and understandable for a client.
+It is equally important for a project manager to have the ability to clearly articulate the desires and expectations of a successful outcome.
 With a good combination of highly efficient processes and clear and deliberate communication, internally as well as with the client, you are laying the foundation for a successful and productive SEO campaign.

 Check out one of our monthly SEO packages to see how we can help you!